StudioDeTelevision/admiraljs/README.md

 - ** webappPath ** you might want to change your webapp path...

-- ** defaultProject ** must correspond to your configuration folder name inside the webapp // needed for security and overrides
+- ** projectName ** must correspond to your configuration folder name inside the webapp // needed for security and overrides

-- ** api ** if not set won't run the api, maybe you'll want to use yours ?
+- ** api ** You must specify your database connection settings / if not set won't run the api, maybe you'll prefer to use yours ?
 > api:{database:{host:"",name:"",username:"",password:"",port:27017}}
 - ** fileserver **  if not set won't run the fileserver, maybe you'll want to use yours ?

+- ** auth: ** false/true/{username:"AdminName",password:"whatever"}
+> true will use default login: {username:"admin",password:"admiraljs"}
+> if you use auth, you must set auth:{mode:"ajax"} in the webapp config.json (see further)

 # Use as a standalone webapp